top of page

 Join us for this essential webinar where we'll cut through the hype and give you the practical knowledge you need to understand, underwrite, and advise on AI-related E&O risks.
 You'll learn how leading insurers are approaching AI governance in their underwriting, where the dangerous coverage gaps lurk between cyber, GL, and E&O policies, and what risk management practices can actually move the needle.
 Whether you're an underwriter trying to assess AI exposures, a claims professional seeing new types of losses, or a producer advising clients on coverage, this session will prepare you for the AI-driven claims of tomorrow-which are already arriving today.

-Approval for providing one hour of Department of Insurance Continuing Education Credit has been REQUESTED and is pending from the following states: CA, CT, DE, FL, GA, KY, LA, ME, MA, NH, NC, OK, RI, TX, WV, and WY.
+This course is APPROVED for one hour of Department of Insurance Continuing Education Credit for the following states: AL, CA, CT, DE, FL, GA, KY, LA, ME, MA, NH, NC, OK, RI, TX, WV and WY.

-Approval for providing one hour of professional development credit for Human Resource Professionals has been REQUESTED from the following and is pending approval: HRCI (Human Resource Certification Institute) and SHRM (Society for Human Resource Managers).
+This course is APPROVED for one hour of professional development credit for Human Resource Professionals for the following: HRCI (Human Resource Certification Institute) & SHRM (Society for Human Resource Managers).

 Date: November 17, 2026